oxalica/nil/README.md

 We are officially supported by nvim-lspconfig, see [upstream docs](https://github.com/neovim/nvim-lspconfig/blob/0fafc3ef648bd612757630097c96b725a36a0476/doc/server_configurations.txt#nil_ls), also [the example config for testing](dev/nvim-lsp.nix).

+:warning: There is a known performance issue for semantic highlighting with neovim native LSP.
+See more details in https://github.com/oxalica/nil/issues/83

 ### Vim/Neovim with [coc.nvim](https://github.com/neoclide/coc.nvim)

 Merge this setting into your `coc-settings.json` (open with `:CocConfig`).